Automorphisms of valued fields: amalgamation and existential closedness: Introduction

-For this reason, we adopt another common approach, and work in the category of valued difference fields endowed with a $\sigma$-equivariant angular component ---briefly, $\mathrm{ac}$-valued difference fields--- of residual characteristic $0$, with embeddings required to commute with angular components.
-We characterise which amalgamation problems have solutions by proving an embedding property (\Cref{pr:embeddingvdf}) that also allows us to characterise the existentially closed objects of this category in terms of genericity on the automorphisms induced on $k$ and $\Gamma$ and a generalisation of henselianity commonly used in the context of valued difference fields. \begin{alphthm}[\Cref{AP_VDF}] An amalgamation problem of $\mathrm{ac}$-valued difference fields of residual characteristic $0$ has a solution if and only if the induced amalgamation problem of difference residue fields does. \end{alphthm} \begin{alphthm}[\Cref{ec_characterisation}] An $\mathrm{ac}$-valued difference field of residual characteristic zero is existentially closed if and only if it is $\sigma$-henselian and the automorphisms induced on its value group and residue field are both generic. \end{alphthm} Both theorems also hold if we work with cross-sections instead of angular components, and in both cases we may also add a lift of the residue field to the language.
+As for valued fields, one remedy is to use \emph{$\mathrm{RV}$-structures}, or equivalently~\cite{linziHyperfieldsAssociatedValued2025} \emph{stringent valued hyperfields}; to the best of our knowledge, a theory of generic automorphisms of such structures is still lacking.
+For this reason, we adopt another common approach, and work in the category of valued difference fields endowed with a $\sigma$-equivariant angular component---briefly, $\mathrm{ac}$-valued difference fields---of residual characteristic zero, with embeddings required to commute with angular components.
+We characterise which amalgamation problems have solutions by proving an embedding result (\Cref{pr:embeddingvdf}) that also allows us to characterise the existentially closed objects of this category in terms of genericity of the automorphisms induced on $k$ and $\Gamma$ and a generalisation of henselianity commonly used in the context of valued difference fields. \begin{alphthm}[\Cref{AP_VDF}] An amalgamation problem of $\mathrm{ac}$-valued difference fields of residual characteristic zero has a solution if and only if the induced amalgamation problem of difference residue fields does. \end{alphthm} \begin{alphthm}[\Cref{ec_characterisation}] An $\mathrm{ac}$-valued difference field of residual characteristic zero is existentially closed if and only if it is $\sigma$-henselian and the automorphisms induced on its value group and residue field are both generic. \end{alphthm} Both theorems also hold if we work with cross-sections instead of angular components, and in both cases we may also add a lift of the residue field to the language.
 Combining \Cref{intro_thm_char_ec} with results from~\cite{DO} we show that, if $\operatorname{char}(k)=0$ and both $(k,\sigma)$ and $(\Gamma,\sigma)$ are existentially closed, then so is their Hahn product $k((\Gamma))$ (\Cref{eg:ecHahn}).

 As observed in~\cite{pillay_forking_2000,BY,BYP}, even if a class of existentially closed structures is not \emph{elementary}, which happens to be the case in our setting by \cite{kikyoStrictOrderProperty2002}, one can still analyse it through the lenses of model theory by using \emph{positive logic}, an approach already followed in e.g.~\cite{HK,kamsmaBilinearSpacesFixed2023,DKN,DM} that constitutes one of the main motivations for the general study of this framework, carried out for instance in \cite{Ha,DK,DGK,Ka}.
 Positive logic has also been used to introduce \emph{definability patterns}~\cite{hrushovskiDefinabilityPatternsTheir2020,segelPositiveDefinabilityPatterns2025} and obtain applications to approximate subgroups~\cite{hrushovskiLascarGroup2022}.